-The Academy will admit up to 210 children in year 7.
-All applicants will be admitted if 210 children or fewer apply.
+The Academy will admit up to 210 children in year 7 if sufficient applications are received.
+All applicants will be admitted if in the respective year group 210 or fewer apply.

-If the Academy is oversubscribed, which means we have more applications than places, after the admission of children with an Education, Health, and Care Plan, where the Academy is named, priority for admission will be given to those children who meet the criteria in the order set out below:
+If the Academy is oversubscribed, after the admission of children with a Education, Health and Care Plan, where the Academy is named, priority for admission will be given to those children who meet the criteria in the order set out below:

-- 1. Looked after children or children who were previously looked after by a local authority or those who have been in state care outside of England and ceased to be so because of being adopted. - See note 1 for a definition of the above terms. - 2.
-21 places (10%) will be awarded to children who show a particular aptitude for rugby union or netball and the Brayton Academy is their catchment area school.
+1. Looked after children or children who were previously looked after by a local authority or those who have been in state care outside of England and ceased to be so as a result of being adopted.

+See note 1 for a definition of the above terms.

+2. 21 places (10%) will be awarded to children who show a particular aptitude for rugby union or netball and the Brayton Academy is their priority school if their child's application is bring prioritised under this criteria, prior to the local authority submission deadline

-To apply for one of these places' parents must complete the common application form and the Rugby and Netball Trials Request Form.
-The Trials Request form must be returned to the Academy by the deadline of 21 September.
+To apply for one of these places parents must complete the Supplementary Form and return it to the Academy by the deadline.
 All applicants for these places will be required to attend trials.

 Children who are not offered a rugby union or netball place will still be considered for one of the remaining places, along with all other applicants.
-Where possible parents will be informed Admissions and Appeals if their child's application is being prioritised under this criterion, prior to the national closing date of 31 October.
+Where possible parents will be informed